ZeRwYXX/ZeRwYX_chest/ZeRwYX_chest/README.md

 - Put the sql in your database
 - Change the webhook in 'server/server.lua' :9 [DISCORD_WEBHOOK]
 - Change webhook image in 'server/server.lua' :12 [DISCORD_IMAGE]
+- Start in the server.cfg "ensure ZeRwYX_chest" or "start ZeRwYX_chest"